-Below is a general list of costs for buying residential real estate.
-We will provide you with a specific list of your closing costs when we give you a Good Faith Estimate.
+Below is a generic list of closing costs.
+We will provide you with a specific list of your closing costs when we provide your Good Faith Estimate.

 Standard Closing Costs

-Points — These are costs you pay up-front to lower your mortgage interest rate (optional) Appraisal Costs Credit Report Interest Payment Escrow Account Various TaxesLoan Origination Fee
+Escrow Account TaxesLoan Origination Fee Points — These are costs you pay up-front to lower your mortgage interest rate (optional) Appraisal Costs Credit Report Interest Payment

 Transfer Taxes & Recording Fees Insurance

-Flood or Quake Insurance if applicablePrivate Mortgage Insurance (PMI) Title Insurance
+Title Insurance Flood or Earthquake Insurance if applicablePrivate Mortgage Insurance (PMI)

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.